Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/error-codes.md

 ```

 **Cause**

 After import, the imported objects could not be found.

 **Solution**

 There is no real way to solve this issue beyond attempting another import.
 It's likely that the `FBX`-file is corrupted in some way.

 ### E002
 ```
-SEUT: Collection {variable_1} not found excluded from view layer or empty.
+SEUT: Collection {variable_1} not found, excluded from view layer or empty.
 Action not possible.
 ```

 ### E003